Encyclopedia

 Crichtonpelta

-“`html Crichtonpelta Crichtonpelta (KRIE-tun-PEL-tah; “Crichton’s shield”) is a genus of ankylosaurid dinosaur that roamed the Earth during the Late Cretaceous period, approximately 92 million years ago.
+Crichtonpelta Crichtonpelta (KRIE-tun-PEL-tah; “Crichton’s shield”) is a genus of ankylosaurid dinosaur that roamed the Earth during the Late Cretaceous period, approximately 92 million years ago.
 Its fossils were discovered in the Sunjiawan Formation in Liaoning Province, China.
-The name honors the famous author Michael Crichton, who wrote “Jurassic Park,” while “pelta” is Greek for
+The name honors the famous author Michael Crichton, who wrote “Jurassic Park,” while “pelta” is Greek for shield,

 Crichtonpelta Read Post »